KingLemurs/2DTerrainGen/README.md

 See the output folder for examples of outputs.

 This generator ONLY works for Unity.
 Another limitation is that it does not do well with multiple regions/biomes.
-If you want more biomes, use multiple generators in tandom.
+If you want something like biomes, use multiple generators in tandom.

+### TESTER NOTES
+Initially all my testers were a little frustrated with not being able to add variation to tiles, so I changed the system of available tiles from single tiles to a weighted list of possible tiles, so there can be variations within each tileset.

+There were initially also a lot of bugs with inputs, so I had to make a function that scrubs user inputs to ensure valid inputs free of errors.